tug17/ForecastModel/README.md

 ```

 ### Setup Python environment
-Within this repository we provide a environment file (`environment.yml`) that can be used with Anaconda or Miniconda to create an environment with all packages needed.
+Within this repository, we provide a environment file (`environment.yml`) that can be used with Anaconda or Miniconda to create an environment with all packages needed.
 Build on Tensorflow 2.10 runs on Windows 10 with a CUDA capable NVIDIA GPU.

 ```